Hyundai Venue: Indonesia

 The Venue was launched in Indonesia on 13 February 2025 at the 32nd Indonesia International Motor Show.
 Imported from India, it is only offered in one trim level with the same engine and transmission as the Vietnamese version.

 Philippines

 The Venue was launched in the Philippines on 23 October 2020, with two trim levels: GL and GLS, powered by the 1.6-litre Gamma inline-four petrol engine paired only with a 6-speed automatic.
 The Venue was reintroduced in the Philippines market on 12 September 2025 after a hiatus off-sale, with the same trim levels and engine option when the model was first introduced to the market.

+Taiwan

+The Venue was launched in Taiwan on 10 September 2020, with three variants: GLA, GLB and GLC, all variants are powered by a Smartstream 1.6-litre petrol engine paired to an IVT transmission.

+The facelifted Venue was launched in Taiwan on 2 May 2024, with the same variants and engine option from the pre-facelift model.

 Vietnam

 The Venue was launched in Vietnam on 16 December 2023.
 Assembled locally with knock-down kits imported from India, it is available with two variants powered by a 1.0-litre T-GDi turbocharged petrol engine paired to a 7-speed dual-clutch automatic.